podcast

 Here Come the Dutch!

-Send us a textYou can probably tell I’m a bike rider–a lover of the beauty of riding my bike anywhere I can.
+Send a textYou can probably tell I’m a bike rider–a lover of the beauty of riding my bike anywhere I can.
 I’m such a nerd that I just created a YouTube channel showing my bike rides in suburbia (called Ian Stewart Cycles).
 I often fantasize of going to the Netherlands and to Amsterdam to ride the city streets.
-So when I heard that two members of the Dutch Cycling Embassy were visiting Richmond, Virginia to share their knowledge, I wanted to make sure I went...
+So when I heard that two members of the Dutch Cycling Embassy were visiting Richmond, Virginia to share their knowledge, I wanted to make sure I went to...

 2025-03-17